jayden-n/jobmatic/README.md

 # JobMatic 💼

-> A job tracking personalized application that keeps things real simple - create, update/delete, and handlidy manage all your job-hunting applications
+> A job tracking personalized application that keeps things real simple - create, update/delete, and handlidy manage all your job-hunting activities

 ## Installation